CERAMIC WATER FILTER PROGRAM

-Every year 1.7 million people, mainly children under the age of five, die from diarrhea which is caused by unsafe water.
-The objective of the Potters for Peace Water Filter Project is to make safe drinking water available by helping set up workshops that will produce ceramic water filters made from local materials.
+Every year 1.7 million people, mainly children under the age of five, die from diarrhea which is caused by drinking contaminated water.
+The objective of the Potters for Peace Water Filter Project is to make safe drinking water available by helping set up workshops that use local materials to produce ceramic water filters.
 These filters are low-tech and low-cost and eliminate approximately 99.88% of water-born disease agents.

 Since 1998, Potters for Peace has been assisting in the production of a low-tech, low-cost, colloidal silver-enhanced ceramic water purifier (CWP) throughout the world and ceramic water purifiers based on the Potters for Peace technology package are now produced at over 50 independent factories in over 30 countries.
 These filters are the highest-rated product for rural point-of-use water treatment (Smart Disinfection Solutions, 2010).

 Here is a short video that explains how the filters work and gives some history:

 Potters for Peace does not operate filter-making facilities or sell filters but we train others to do so, and the filter factories that we assist are run as independent businesses owned by organizations or individuals.
 Potters for Peace receives no financial benefit from the filter producers but PFP filter technicians have their expenses paid and may receive a stipend while working on a new facility.

 The Need Is Great

 By the year 2015, The UN’s Millennium Development Goal is to cut the proportion of the world's population without sustainable access to safe drinking water by half.
 The objective of the CWP project is to meet this urgent demand for safe water in rural and marginalized communities by providing technology that can easily be copied by local workshops.